blueskinlizard/AutoSentinel/README.md

 ---

-### 🎥 Multi-Camera Feed Management
+### Multi-Camera Feed Management

-#### Dynamic Camera Registration
+#### Camera Registration
-- Camera streams can be registered and configured via the surveilance page for a respective dashboard.
+- Camera streams can be registered and configured via the surveilance page for a respective dashboard (any detected cameras will automatically be used).

 #### Stream Monitoring Dashboard
 - Each feed is displayed in a dedicated dashboard tile.